The Village of Galena, Ohio

 Volunteers will be provided with litter grabbers and trash bags.
 Remember to wear appropriate footwear and work gloves are recommended.

 On behalf of Delaware County Sheriff Russell Martin, the Sheriff’s Office is introducing a new initiative aimed at deeper citizen involvement in local law enforcement operations.
 The Community Engagement Volunteer Process will consist of resident volunteers who will contribute ideas, perspectives, and feedback to the Sheriff’s Office.
-The purpose is to learn about expectations from our community, strengthen partnerships with our residents, and continually improve as a law enforcement agency.
-As public servants, we understand that our community collectively sets the expectations of local law enforcement, governs our actions, and ultimately holds us accountable.
+The purpose is for the Sheriff’s Office to learn about expectations from the community, strengthen partnerships with residents, and continually improve as a law enforcement agency.

 To learn more about this process, visit: https://sheriff.co.delaware.oh.us/community-engagement-home-page/.